top of page

 Introduction

-When Jesus' disciples asked him about how to pray to God, he taught them to say:
+When Jesus' disciples asked him how to pray to God, he taught them to address the Father with unwavering boldness and reverent intent, saying:

 Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as it is in heaven.
 Give us today our daily bread.
 And forgive us our debts, as we also have forgiven our debtors.
 And lead us not into temptation, but deliver us from the evil one (Matt.
 6:9–13).

 Matthew recorded the version cited above.
-However, Luke rendered it:
+However, Luke rendered it more concisely:

 Father, hallowed be your name, your kingdom come.
 Give us each day our daily bread.
 Forgive us our sins, for we also forgive everyone who sins against us.
 And lead us not into temptation (Luke 11:1–4).

-The doxology, "for yours is the kingdom and the power and the glory forever," was probably added to Matthew's version late in the first century.
-The early church adapted it from King David's inauguration speech for the first Jerusalem temple: "Yours, LORD, is the greatness and the power and the glory and the majesty and the splendor, for everything in heaven and earth is yours.
+The early Christians added the doxology, "for yours is the kingdom and the power and the glory forever," to Matthew's version late in the first century.
+They adapted it from King David's inauguration speech for the first Jerusalem temple: "Yours, LORD, is the greatness and the power and the glory and the majesty and the splendor, for everything in heaven and earth is yours.
 Yours, LORD, is the kingdom; you are exalted as head over all" (1 Chron.
 29:11).
-Likewise, the Didache, a first-century worship manual used by Jewish Christians in Syria, read:
+Likewise, the Didachē, a first-century worship manual used by Jewish Christians, read:

-Our Father in heaven, hallowed be your name.
-Your kingdom come.
-Your will be done on earth, as it is in heaven.
-Give us our daily bread today, and forgive our debt as we also forgive our debtors.
-And bring us not into temptation, but deliver us from evil; for yours is the power and the glory forever (Ch.
-8).
+Our Father in heaven, hallowed be your name; your kingdom come; your will be done on earth as it is in heaven; give us today our bread for the morrow; and forgive us our debts as we forgive our debtors.
+And do not lead us into temptation, but save us from the evil one, for yours is the power and the glory forever (Did.
+8, Richardson, p.
+174).

-The Lord's Prayer is an abbreviated form of the Amidah (H5975; "standing" prayer), a liturgical recitation of the Eighteen Benedictions in the synagogue.
-Consider these similarities:
+The Lord's Prayer condenses the Amidah (H5975; "standing" prayer), a liturgical recitation of the Eighteen Benedictions in the synagogue.
+Observe these key similarities:

 Benediction 4